signed-log/tcfig/docs/source/use.rst

 It is expected in the same directory as the script under the :file:`config.toml` name

-Copy, using the appropriate
+Copy the sample config to :file:`config.toml` and then fill it using the follwing sections and the :ref:`cnf_reference`

 .. code-block:: Bash

     cp config_sample.toml config.toml

-the sample config to :file:`config.toml` and then fill it using the follwing sections and the :ref:`cnf_reference`

 .. _TOML: https://toml.io/en/